 Founded in 1863, Boston College is a Jesuit, Catholic university located six miles from downtown Boston with an enrollment of 9,150 full-time undergraduates and 4,420 graduate and professional students.
 Ranked 31 among national universities, Boston College has 758 full-time and 1,096 FTE faculty, 2,750 non-faculty employees, an operating budget of $956 million, and an endowment in excess of $2.2 billion.

-The Senior Business Systems Analyst (BSA) acts in a dual product ownership and project management role, providing the key interface between management and end users on one side, and BC's internal IT development partners and vendors on the other.
-Working within a development and maintenance process which is migrating towards Agile, the Sr. BSA is responsible for the research and analysis of issues and identification and implementation of improvements across a host of student-facing administrative systems, including student accounts and financial aid functions.
+The Senior Business Systems Analyst (BSA) acts in a product ownership, analyst and project management role, providing the key interface between management and end users on one side, and BC's internal IT development partners and vendors on the other.
+Working within a development and maintenance process which is migrating towards Agile, the Sr. BSA is responsible for the research and analysis of issues and identification and implementation of improvements across a host of student-facing administrative systems, including academics (course management, registration, enrollment and transcripts, etc.), admissions, student accounts and financial aid functions.
 Exceptionally strong BA skills are a must; candidates familiar with higher education (and particularly student services and/or admissions areas) will be given preference.

 While we are seeking a senior candidate with at least 5 to 7 years of experience as a business systems analyst and/or project manager, we will consider strong candidates with less experience: